Exploring The 10+ Best Beaches On Naxos Island, Greece

 Facilities | None

-PARALIA GLIFADA
+PARALIA GLYFADA

 One of Naxos’ best restaurants, Axiotissa, is located on the way to Glifada from Naxos Chora - stop by after a lovely morning swim, and enjoy a long, lazy lunch under the cedar.